dinokodro/TopTenList/README.md

 1. Click on the green "Clone or Download" button.
 ```
 ```
-2. Click on open in Xcode.
+2. Click on "Open in Xcode".
 Save it to the desired location on your computer.
 ```
 ```
-3. The computer opens Xcode with the folder automatically.
+3. The computer the project in Xcode automatically.
 ```
 ```
 4. Select the desired iOS simulator and press the "play" button.
 This launches the application.